Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 Wellness, entertainment, and tourism facility managers employ water quality sensors as well to ensure visitor safety in swimming pools.
 Connected water quality monitoring devices help monitor the number of germs and bacteria in the water and start cleaning activities automatically once the pollution levels are close to preset limits.

 Gas sensors help determine the concentration of various gases in the atmosphere — carbon dioxide, methane, and others.
-These devices are widely used by manufacturers, hospital, and lab facility managers.
+These are the sensors used in the Internet of Things systems largely by manufacturers, hospitals, oil and gas expects and lab facility managers.

 Gas sensors in manufacturing